gofynd/fdk-client-golang/documentation/APPLICATION.md

 Success.
-Returns a ProductSizePriceV2 object.
-Check the example shown below or refer `ProductSizePriceResponseV2` for more details.
+Returns a ProductSizePrice object.
+Check the example shown below or refer `ProductSizePriceResponse` for more details.

-Schema: `ProductSizePriceResponseV2`
+Schema: `ProductSizePriceResponse`